 West Cyprus – Best for Families and Explorers

-On the West of the Island, you’ll find Paphos and the Akamas National Park which is one of my favourite places in Cyprus.
+On the West of the Island, you’ll find Paphos and the Akamas National Park which is one of my favorite places in Cyprus.

-Paphos is lined with lots of great hotels for all kinds of travellers.
-While it doesn’t have a lot of beaches, it does have a beautiful promenade and harbour which provides access to the sea via stairs and platforms to jump from.
+Paphos is lined with lots of hotels for all kinds of travelers.
+While it doesn’t have a lot of beaches, it does have a beautiful promenade and harbor which provides access to the sea via stairs and platforms to jump from.

 It’s a popular place for the summer holidays.
 However, Paphos has so much to offer.
 It’s a great place for families, as there are many hotels to choose from.
 There is also Paphos Waterpark close by.
-It’s also a great place for friends and couples as there is so much to do.
+It’s also an excellent city for friends and couples as there is so much to do.

-I’d recommend staying in this fantastic 2-bed apartment which is close to the promenade, harbour, and waterpark.
+I’d recommend staying in the fantastic Palmiers Suites which is close to the promenade, harbor, and beach.